0xprinc/checks-while-hacks/README.md

 - [ ] [`Solidity Lab` by Guardian Audits](https://lab.guardianaudits.com/encyclopedia-of-solidity-attack-vectors)

 ## Topics
-- Approach : Contains the general points during auditing
+- Approach : Contains the general points during auditing.
-- General Entity : Common questions arise while observing specific term in the smart contract
+- General Entity : Common questions arise while observing specific term in the smart contract.
-- Variables : Points related to state variables
+- Variables : Points related to state variables.
-- Structs : Points related to structs
+- Structs : Points related to structs.
-- Functions : Points related to functions
+- Functions : Points related to functions.
-- Modifiers : Points related to modifiers
+- Modifiers : Points related to modifiers.
-- Code : Some good practices to avoid any vulnerability
+- Code : Some good practices to avoid any vulnerability.
-- External Call : Points related to External Call
+- External Call : Points related to External Call.
-- Static Call : Points related to Static Call
+- Static Call : Points related to Static Call.
-- Events : Points related to Events
+- Events : Points related to Events.
 - Contract : Some points related to the whole contract
-- Project : Best practices during building a project
+- Project : Best practices during building a project.
-- Defi : Contains some DeFi related vulnerabilities
+- Defi : Contains some DeFi related vulnerabilities.
+- After Transaction : Security issues that can arise after the transaction has been submitted to the mempool.
+- NFT : Issues specific to NFTs.

 ## Approach
 - Read the project's docs, specs, and whitepaper to understand what the smart contracts are meant to do.